Cantera/cantera/doc/sphinx/userguide/creating-mechanisms.md

 (sec-yaml-guide-elements)=
 ## Elements

+In Cantera, an *element* may refer to a chemical element or an isotope.
 Cantera provides built-in definitions for the chemical elements, including values for their atomic weights taken from IUPAC / CIAAW.
 These elements can be used by specifying the corresponding atomic symbols when specifying the composition of species.
+Explicit element definitions are usually only needed for isotopes.

 In order to give a name to a particular isotope or a virtual element representing a surface site, a custom `element` entry can be used.
 The default location for `element`